Berkeley-CS195/sp23/content/about.md

 Weekly Schedule
 ---------------

-Lecture: Wednesday 12:10 to 1:30 PM
+Lecture: Friday 11:10 to 12:30 PM

-Lecture will be in-person in the Sibley Auditorium, but we will also have a Zoom simulcast.
+Lecture will be in-person in the Sibley Auditorium (after being online for 2 weeks), but we will also have a Zoom simulcast.
 Participation will be expected for both in-person and Zoom students.
 We'll make it work.
-There will not be after-the-fact recordings posted.
+There will *not* be after-the-fact recordings posted.

-Readings for each week will be released on the Wednesday before class (or thereabouts).
+Readings for each week will be released on the Friday before class (or thereabouts).

 **Please finish the readings before class!**

 Lecture topics will not be determined only by the wisdom of your instructor.
 Instead, you will collectively choose your own adventure through the material.
 To guide discussion topics, a weekly survey will be announced on Ed.

-**Please submit the weekly survey by 11:59 pm Tuesday!**
+**Please submit the weekly survey by 11:59 pm Thursday!**

 Essays
 ------